kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 #### `Zone`
 * This preference will be implemented by the use of Hints within EndpointSlices.
-* We already use Hints to implement `service.kubernetes.io/topology-mode=Auto` Similarly, we’ll use the same Hints within the EndpointSlice to implement the `Zone` heuristic – the hints will match the zone of the endpoint itself.
+* We already use Hints to implement `service.kubernetes.io/topology-mode: Auto` In a similar manner, the EndpointSlice controller will now also populate hints for `routingPreference: Zone` -- although in this case, the zone hint will match the endpoint of the zone itself.
 * While it may seem redundant to populate the hints here since kube-proxy can already derive the zone hint from the endpoints zone (as they would be the same), we will still use this for implementation simply because of the reason that it’s easier to implement and provides a better design.
-Consider an alternative implementation where kube-proxy reads `routingPreference=Zone` field and then constructs the route rules accordingly.
+Consider an alternative implementation where kube-proxy reads `routingPreference: Zone` field and then constructs the route rules accordingly.
 This means some extra logic needs to be baked into the kube-proxy which could have just as easily been implemented by an already existing extensibility mechanism (i.e. EndpointSlice hints)